 The Events Calendar

-Over 11 years, the #1 calendar for WordPress grew into a standalone business manned by a staff of 60+.
+Over 11 years, the #1 calendar for WordPress grew into a standalone business staffed by a team of 60+.

 A fully-featured WordPress plugin allows brands to leverage the power of BigCommerce with the click of a button.